 Cloudberry is a herb native to alpine and arctic regions.
 The edible fruit colored golden-yellow having a form similar to the raspberry or blackberry.
-Wild growing cloudberries are highly valued and a favorite wild fruit of the arctic region.
+Wild growing cloudberries are highly valued and a favourite wild fruit of the Arctic region.
 Cloudberries are soft, juicy and about the size of raspberries.
 Cloudberries begin ripening in the end of July or early August and are picked by hand.
 They are initially pale red before ripening to an amber colour.

 Cloudberries grows naturally in bogs across arctic and subarctic regions of the northern hemisphere mainly in mountainous areas but can also be found along the sides of new forest ditches and forest roads.
 The undrained wetlands produce the highest yield.
 They grow in the all Nordic countries, especially in Finland and much in the Baltic states also across northern Russia and Siberia.
 In North America cloudberries are native to Canada and Alaska.
 The plant is well-suited for Arctic regions because it can withstand temperatures as low as -40 °C.

 The berries are preferably eaten fresh but you can find cloudberry jams, ice cream and juices or in liqueurs.
 In Sweden, it is very popular to serve warm cloudberries with vanilla ice.
 Cloudberries are rich source of vitamin C (50 to 150 mg / 100 g of cloudberries).
 Its high benzoic acid content acts as a natural preservative.
 Cloudberry seed oil is particularly rich in vitamin E.